Small practical tips! Products and their contents.

 They are rich in certain acids that help stop the growth of cancer cells.

-Raspberries contain a large amount of cellulose and Vitamin C, which lowers cholesterol levels and reduces the risk of cardiovascular disease.
+Raspberries contain a large amount of cellulose and Vitamin C, which lowers cholesterol levels and reduces the risk of heart disease.

 One cup of raspberries contains 60 calories, 1 gram of fat and 8 grams of carbohydrates.

-One fruit contains 57 grams of Vitamin C, which is equal to the required daily dose.
+One fruit contains 57 grams of Vitamin C, and this is equal to the required daily dose.

-This antioxidant prevents arthritis, aids wound healing and strengthens the immune system.
-Mangoes also contain more than 800 IU of Vitamin A. One medium-sized fruit has 135 calories, 1 gram of fat and 4 grams of carbohydrates.
+This antioxidant prevents arthritis, helps wound healing and strengthens the immune system.
+Mangoes also contain more than 800 IU of Vitamin A. There are 135 calories, 1 gram of fat and 4 grams of carbohydrates in one medium fruit.

 Mussels.